Experience-Monks/jam3-lesson-module-creation/README.md

 <sup>(The [float-hsl2rgb](https://www.npmjs.com/package/float-hsl2rgb) module already exists on npm, so this is hypothetical.)</sup>

 The final step is to publish the module to npm.
-The first you do this, you'll need to create an account:
+The first time around, you'll need to create an account:

 ```sh
 npm adduser